 Personal & Career Counseling

-Located on the second floor of the library in B-301, the Learning Centre aims to enhance and support the educational programs of Champlain College Saint-Lambert by providing extended assess to technological and educational support services.
+Located on the second floor of the library, the Learning Centre aims to enhance and support the educational programs of Champlain College Saint-Lambert by providing extended access to technological and educational support services.

 Students may visit the Learning Centre to study with a tutor, to work on a computer, or to pick up a handout on study skills.
 Peer tutors are available in just about every subject.
-Our peer tutors take a course called “To Teach Is to Learn” which focuses on tutoring skills and techniques.
+Our peer tutors take a course which focuses on tutoring skills and techniques.
 All requests for help are carefully evaluated.
-If a tutor is not currently available, an Educational Media Centre, Learning Centre & Library attempt will be made to find one or students will be direct to alternative sources of help.
 Computers are accessible for student use during library hours.
-The Centre houses a variety of programs to assist students with word processing, Internet access and course related software.
+The Centre houses a variety of programs to assist students with word processing, Internet access and course-related software.

-Students who require tutoring services must make an appointment with Doreen Kelly in the Learning Centre for assessment.
+Students who require tutoring services must make an appointment with Doreen Kelly in the Learning Centre.